Final Fantasy XV: Multiplayer

 A multiplayer mode called Comrades was released as an expansion, with gameplay and combat lifted from the main game and tailored for multiplayer; rather than a pre-set character, players take the role of a customizable avatar who takes part in a portion of the story skipped over by the main narrative.
 The game begins with players choosing their gender, hairstyle, clothing and other aspects.
 Using the in-game city of Lestallum as their base, the player is assigned missions with three other characters—either other players or AI-controlled.
 During missions, the player fights monsters either on sorties or to defend transports; at the end of each mission, the player is awarded Gil, materials used for crafting and enhancing weapons, and "Meteorshards" which can power up settlements around Lestallum and open up new quests.
 Some areas unlock Royal Tombs which grant the player a Royal Sigil; these Sigils both increase specific statistics and grant new themed abilities such as healing or increasing combat moves.
 The player has access to a variety of weapon types from normal swords to maces and shurikens, which are enhanced using materials to increase passive abilities such as their damage capacity.
-The multiplayer mode was shut down in June 2020, though the Comrades campaign can still be played with NPC party members.
+The multiplayer mode was shut down for Origin and Microsoft Store copies of the game in June 2020, though the Comrades campaign can still be played with NPC party members.